BitcoinDesign/Guide/guide/resources/design-research.md

 _Login required to access.
 2022 by Arcane research_

-In this second edition, Arcane Research delivers valuable insights into the growth of bitcoin's lightning network.
+In this second edition, Arcane Research delivers valuable insights into the growth of bitcoin's Lightning Network.
 The report helps quantify and visualize what's happening right now with lightning.
 Not only that, it also shows how it is solving real problems for people around the world.

 #### [The Lightning Network: Bitcoin’s Evolution to Medium of Exchange](https://kraken.docsend.com/view/vdtb2nfy3m9m3d6g)